informatics-lab/aml-jupyterhub/README.md

 Then set the options:

-Use AZM spawner:
+Use AML spawner:
 `c.JupyterHub.spawner_class = 'aml_jupyterhub.aml_spawner.AMLSpawner'`

-To attempt to mount a persistent users space available across AML workspaces us:
+To attempt to mount a persistent users space available across AML workspaces, use:
 `c.AMLSpawner.mount_userspace = True`

-To set the location to mount this use:
+To set the location on the compute instance on which to mount this, use:
 `c.AMLSpawner.mount_userspace_location = "~/userfiles"`